 Next, and my least favorite part of the process, THE CLEANUP.
-Our basement was a complete dumping ground of toys the kids had grown out of and clothes we’re waiting for them to grow into.
+Our basement was a complete dumping ground of toys the kids grew out of and clothes that we’re waiting for them to grow into.
 Additionally, when our in-laws downsized and moved to South Carolina, they pretty much downsized into our basement.
 We now are proud owners of three separate sets of china, newspaper clippings from every major sports event since the 70’s, and glasses they couldn’t bare to throw away.
 We spent two solid weeks in the basement on the weekends and during the week after the kids were in bed organizing, purging and setting items aside for donation.

 Here are a few pictures we used as inspiration for our project!

 Ceiling – Our basement ceilings are pretty low, so we asked our contractor about our options.
 He suggested spray painting the ceiling and to add a lot of lighting and the low ceilings would disappear!
 After looking at a few examples, I loved the idea!

 Kids Playspace – There are so many great examples of how to use the space under your staircase.
 I went back and forth with a bed area or a playspace for the kids and ultimately decided on the playspace.
 In our final contract, our contractor added windows for “Nerf Gun Wars”.
 Seriously, he was the BEST.

 Bathroom – When we were considering a master bath remodel, I fell in love with the below tile style, but was too chicken to try it out in our master bathroom.
 Putting it in the basement bathroom seemed like the perfect solution.